MegApril/police-staffing-analysis/README.md

 1. 60% of all sworn officers should be assigned to patrol and respond to routine incidents.
 2. 60% of officer patrol time should be committed to responding to the service demands of the community.

+### Benchmarks
+- Patrol shifts should have enough officers staffed so that 60% of time is dedicated to estimated CFS obligations.
+Leaving 40% available for activities outside of CFS.
+- 60% of the department should be assigned to patrol.

 ### Insights
 - SPD West responded to 96,383 unique calls for service, requiring 182,278 hours of recorded labor.
 A total of 169,260 CAD records were associated with these events.
 - 92% of officer time is spent responding to the needs of the community.
-30% is proactive (onview) policing, and 62% is reactive (dispatch) policing.
+30% is proactive (onview/officer initiated) policing, and 62% is reactive (dispatch) policing.
 - 40% of calls occur between the hours of 0600 - 1400, highlighting where labor should be concentrated.
 - 46% of all sworn officers are assigned to patrol [^1], showing demand for officers.
--

 ### Reccomendations
 - SPD West should add additional officers to the workforce to reach levels needed to respond to CFS without risking officer burnout.
 As more officers are trained, every effort should be made to have ~60% of officers assigned to patrol.
   - In order for the 167,449 hours of patrol time to equal 60% of workload instead of 92%, there would need to be a total of 279,081 hours worked.
 This means there is a gap of 111,632 annual working hours.
 - SPD West should continue adding more hours to community events, engaging with community members, and building relationships with businesses and schools.
 - Shift schedules should align with concentration of calls.
 40% of allotted monthly hours should be scheduled from 0600 - 1400.
--

 ### Recommended Staffing Framework
 **1. Forecast Monthly Workload Hours**